 Taking the TAC midway between the current estimate and the previous TAC is a stabilizer.
-However, according to MFRI, in simulations for evaluating the rule, the catch stabilizer has not been applied if SSB < Btrigger.
-This also appears in the ICES advice on the rule.
+However, according to MFRI, in simulations for evaluating the rule, the catch stabilizer has not been applied if SSB < Btrigger., while ICES at present applies the stabilizer at all levels of SSB.
 In practical management, this situation has never occurred since the rule was adopted, and the probability of reaching Btrigger is estimated to be small.

 The standard reference points were revised in 2021 and are tabulated below (Table 5).
 Since the harvest rule uses harvest rate (HR) rather than fishing mortality, the exploitation rate reference points are expressed as HR.
 There probably was a regime shift around 1985, with a recruitment reduction of about 35%.
-The lowest observed SSB (Bloss) occurred after the shift (in 1993) and is taken as Blim.
+The lowest observed SSB (Bloss) that occurred after the shift (in 1993) is taken as Blim.
 The precautionary reference points are derived from Blim = 125kt: Bpa is the 95 percentiles of Blim, assuming a CV of 0.15.
 A precautionary value for HR (Hrpa = 0.39) is the value leading above Blim with 95% probability, applying that HR with a reduction below a trigger at 265kt.